power usage effectiveness (PUE) Liquid cooling vs. air cooling in the data center

 What is data center cooling?

 Data centers use a lot of power, which translates into heat.
-The more equipment that's packed into a facility, the greater the heat generated.
+The more equipment packed into a facility, the greater the heat generated.
 The term data center cooling refers to the collective equipment, tools, systems, techniques and processes that ensure ideal temperatures and humidity levels within a data center facility.
+Proper data center cooling ensures an entire facility has enough cooling, ventilation and humidity control to keep all equipment within desired temperature ranges.

 Why is data center cooling important?

 High temperatures and humidity levels are undesirable conditions for IT and electrical equipment.
 Most IT devices and equipment produce heat and need to get rid of it quickly so their performance isn't affected.
 Excess heat and humidity can damage devices and equipment, causing them to malfunction and stop working.
 Damaged equipment can lead to the risk of fire and other safety issues.
-These risks increase operational costs as equipment must be repaired or replaced more frequently.
+These risks increase operational costs, as equipment must be repaired or replaced more frequently.

 How does data center cooling work?

-• Venting hot air outside and then bringing outside air in, cooling it and circulating it in the facility.
+• Venting hot air outside and bringing outside air in, cooling it and circulating it in the facility.

 • Recycling internal air by cooling it, usually through a hot and cold aisle design to maximize cooling efficiency.

 • Venting hot air outside and then drawing pre-chilled outside air into the facility to cool it down.
-This approach is known as free cooling, and it only works for facilities located in colder climates.
+This approach is known as free cooling, and it only works for facilities in colder climates.

 Current data center cooling systems and technologies